Why is a business consultant or a business coach critical to the success of a business?

 So is it a doctor or a personal fitness trainer?

 This depends more on the reason you are seeking a consultant.
-If you are having a specific problem or concern area to address, just like ‘when you are sick, you go for a doctor’ approach to identify the best fit business consultant.
-If you are seeking someone to help you grow or scale into an interesting opportunity, then you seek someone like a personal trainer to help you make your way through that opportunity.
+If you are having a specific problem or concern area to address, use the ‘when you are sick, go to a doctor’ approach to identify the best fit business consultant.
+If you are seeking someone to help you grow or scale into an interesting opportunity, then you seek someone like a personal trainer to help you successfully see you through your journey towards that opportunity or goal.

 The doctor approach: